 These fares, now referred to as “hidden city fares”, are quite common.
 Website www.SkipLagged.com can help you find them.

-How you can save money on flights with SkipLagged
+How to save money with SkipLagged

 This short video explains how SkipLagged works: